Gad in the Bible

 And the children of Gad dwelt over against them, in the land of Bashan, as far as Salcah:

-The sons of Reuben, and the sons of Gad, and half the tribe of Manasseh, (sons of valor, men lifting up shield and sword, and to shoot with bow, and skillful in war), were forty-four thousand, seven hundred and sixty who went out to the war.
+the sons of Reuben and Gad, and half tribe of Manasseh, of the sons of valour, men bearing shield and sword and bending the bow, and instructed in war, were forty-four thousand and seven hundred and sixty, ready to go forth in the host.

 Verse ConceptsMilitaryShieldsSkillArchers, In ArmiesForty Thousand And Up